ydb-platform/ydb/ydb/docs/en/core/getting_started/self_hosted/_includes/index.md

-# Deployment of a single-node {{ ydb-short-name }} cluster
+# Deploying a single-node {{ ydb-short-name }} cluster

-This section contains articles describing simple scenarios to deploy a local single-node YDB cluster running a single database.
-Such database can be used for development and functional testing purposes.
+This section contains articles describing simple scenarios for deploying a single-node YDB cluster that serves a single database on a local machine.
+This database can be used for development or functional testing.

 {% include [simple_options](simple_options.md) %}

-Single-node deployments of YDB are not recommended for performance testing, as YDB architecture is designed for horizontal scalability, with relevant impact to applied algorithms and computing overhead.
-Deployment of a mutli-node cluster is described in the [Cluster management](../../../deploy/index.md) section.
+We do not recommend using single-node configurations for performance benchmarking because the YDB architecture is designed to run in clusters with a relevant impact on applied algorithms and overhead costs.
+Deployment of multi-node clusters is described in the [Cluster management](../../../deploy/index.md) section.

+Before starting, see the [system requirements and recommendations](../../../cluster/system-requirements.md).